willbrown600/CS165/README.md

 # CS165
-Advanced C++ projects and assignments from BYU-Idaho.
+Advanced C++ projects and assignments from BYU-Idaho CS165 course.